Bandido (1956 film)

-Bandido is a 1956 American Western film starring Robert Mitchum, Ursula Thiess, Gilbert Roland, and Zachary Scott.
-The film, set in the Mexican Revolution and filmed on location around Acapulco, was written by Earl Felton and directed by Richard Fleischer.
+Bandido is a 1956 American western film directed by Richard Fleischer and starring Robert Mitchum, Ursula Thiess, Gilbert Roland, and Zachary Scott.
+The film, set in the Mexican Revolution and filmed on location around Acapulco, was written by Earl Felton.
 Robert Mitchum also co-produced the film through his DRM Productions company.

 Plot

 In 1916 during the Mexican Revolution, American Wilson checks into a Mexican hotel in the midst of a pitched battle.
-Equipped with a suitcase full of Mk 2 grenades, he throws a few "samples" at the "Regulares" in the square, enabling revolutionary Col. Escobar to rout his enemies.
+Equipped with a suitcase full of Mk 2 grenades, he throws a few "samples" at the "Regulares" in the square, enabling revolutionary Col. José Escobar to rout his enemies.
 Escobar's men praise Wilson, calling him "El Alacran" (the scorpion) for the sting of his grenades.
 Wilson offers to get Escobar's poorly equipped men weapons and ammunition, in exchange for half the loot, but Escobar decides to attack the next town without his help.
 When Escobar returns, defeated, Wilson explains that an American arms dealer named Kennedy is on his way to sell a large shipment of arms and ammunition to General Lorenzo.
 Wilson proposes capturing Kennedy and forcing him to turn over his wares to Escobar.

 Before Kennedy is captured, he sends an aide to Lorenzo to set a trap.
 Kennedy says the arms are at his fishing lodge.
 Escobar decides to send him there with some of his men, but Wilson, who is attracted to Kennedy's discontented wife Lisa, convinces Escobar to send her instead, much to Kennedy's dismay.
 Escobar orders that she be shot if no arms are found, but Wilson helps her escape and encourages her to flee north to the U.S.

 Angered by what he perceives as treachery, Escobar imprisons Wilson along with Kennedy, to await execution.
 Wilson somehow still has two hand grenades, which he uses to blow their way out.
 Escobar's men chase them and manage to shoot Kennedy.
 The rebels have to break off the search, however, when the Regulares advance on the town.
 Wilson takes Kennedy to a priest, who removes the bullet, and manages to get the actual location of the arms cache.
 When Lisa arrives with the Regulares, Kennedy becomes jealous and tries to shoot Wilson, only to be killed by Escobar, who had snuck back to ensure that his enemies do not get the weapons.

 Wilson and Escobar race to the coast and find the two barges bringing in the deadly cargo.
 They use some of Kennedy's goods to hold off the Regulares.
 Then the Regulares spot Escobar's rebels approaching and set up an ambush.
 Wilson fires at the barge carrying dynamite.
 The explosion devastates the hiding soldiers.
 The survivors flee.
 Wilson refuses Escobar's offer to join the rebellion and rides away to hopefully reunite with Lisa.